gem/oq-engine/doc/web-api.md

 Parameters:

-    * hazard_calc: the hazard calculation ID upon which to run the risk calculation; specify this or hazard_result (only for risk calculations)
+    * hazard_job_id: the hazard calculation ID upon which to run the risk calculation; specify this or hazard_result (only for risk calculations)
-    * hazard_result: the hazard results ID upon which to run the risk calculation; specify this or hazard_calc (only for risk calculations)
+    * hazard_result: the hazard results ID upon which to run the risk calculation; specify this or hazard_job_id (only for risk calculations)

 Response: Redirects to [/v1/calc/:calc_id](#get-v1calchazardcalc_id), where `calc_id` is the ID of the newly created calculation.